Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/NPC Stat Blocks/Kanikuzul, the Wizard.md

-Augustus is a Level 20 Wizard from the Wizards' Guild, who has been the leader for 50 years.
+Kanikuzul is a Level 15 sorcerer who has mastered the dark arts and is now going to spread chaos and dictate the world, but first, he must wipe off the world.

 ## Stat Block
 ### Stats